AzdiarGazder/mtexTools/README.md

 # [**mtexTools**](https://github.com/AzdiarGazder/mtexTools)
-This is a collated library of additional MTEX functions and their demonstration scripts.
+This webpage is a collated library of additional MTEX functions and their demonstration scripts.
 The functions are directly incorporated into MTEX and can be seamlessly and readily used without modification.

 ---